 What brand of spray paint do you use?

 Yes.
 Usually, but not always.
 I always prime furniture and large items.
 I rarely prime small items, like frames, lamps, etc., unless I am covering a dark piece with a light color.
 If you’re in doubt, do it!
 I promise you’ll never regret priming!
 It’s always helpful!
+If it’s something that will be handled a lot, consider priming it!

 Do you have to sand furniture before spray painting?